Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Introduction

 In this paper, we propose a lightweight approach to check if casts are used judiciously. \citeauthor{dual_channel} \citeyearpar{dual_channel} presented source code as being dual channel.
-One channel is represented by the algorithmic channel, comprised of instructions understood and executed by computers.
-The second channel is the natural language channel, consisting of identifiers and comments to provide semantics for the instructions.
+One channel is represented by the algorithmic channel comprised of instructions understood and executed by computers.
+The second channel is the natural language channel which consists of identifiers and comments to provide semantics for the instructions.
 In line with the recent work that uses meaning in identifiers in programs {[}\citeauthor{refinym} \citeyear{refinym}; \citeauthor{flexeme} \citeyear{flexeme}{]}, we propose a dual channel approach to analyse \emph{named casts}.
-Our assumption is that developers leave hints about their intent in the identifiers they choose and that this information can be used to check the fidelity of an explicit type conversion.
+Our assumption is that developers leave hints about their intent in the identifiers that they choose and that this information can be used to check fidelity of an explicit type conversion.
 In particular, we are interested in knowing if the \emph{source} expression that is being cast is related to the \emph{destination} variable to which the result of the cast is being assigned.
-Our main contributions are as follows: \begin{enumerate} \item We propose a lightweight approach to detect casts misuse and imprecise names for \emph{source} and \emph{destination} used in \emph{named casts}. \item We extract the identifier information of the variables used in \emph{named casts} from the Chromium project, which is an aggregation of over 34 components with nearly 27 million lines of C++ code. \item We perform an information-theoretic analysis of the identifiers used in the \emph{named casts}.
-We check if identifiers in the \emph{source} expression are in accord with the identifier for \emph{destination} variable to which the recast \emph{source} expression is assigned. \item We perform an in-depth investigation of the cases where there is a discord in the variable names.
-We evaluate the effectiveness of our approach through a manual evaluation on a sampled dataset. \item We identify several cases where the discord was innocuous and essential, but also two anti-patterns where \emph{named casts} are being used without sufficient care.
-Two instances of these issues have already been patched in a recent release of the software.
-In addition, we discover two cases where the \emph{named casts} were part of code with a high complexity that eventually led to bugs.
-After the bugs were fixed, the \emph{named casts} were completely removed. \end{enumerate} We discuss an overview of casting in C++, along with an example of imprecise \emph{named cast} usage and the motivation for our research in Section \ref{subsec:Context}.
-We describe our methodology in Section \ref{subsec:Methodology} and the results of our evaluation in Section \ref{subsec:Evaluation}.
-Next, we \foreignlanguage{british}{summarise} the analysis findings based on the \emph{named cast}'s type in Section \ref{subsec:Discussion}.
-Section \ref{subsec:Limitations} discusses some threats to validity.
-Section \ref{subsec:Related-Work} presents the related work and Section \ref{subsec:Conclusion} concludes this work.
+Our main contributions are as follows: \begin{enumerate} \item We propose an information-theoretic approach and a tool to detect poor programming and naming practices in named casts.
+Our tool's code, the dataset we evaluated it on and the results of the information-theoretic analysis are available online \footnote{\url{https://github.com/Constantin-Petrescu/CastChecker/}}. \item We extract named casts from the Chromium project {[}\citeauthor{chrome} \citeyear{chrome}{]}, which is an aggregation of over 34 components with nearly 27 million lines of C++ code.
+We sample this dataset random-uniformly at 90\% confidence (5\% margin of error) and create a dataset of 271 named casts vetted by human developers to create a ground truth. \item We propose a taxonomy of how a user can build a named cast operation along with a set of broad categories of cast usage.
+We show how the taxonomy fits the ground truth set to provide insights on how casts are used. \item We evaluate our tool on the vetted dataset and achieve a peak accuracy of 92\%.
+Additionally, we perform an in-depth investigation of the cases flagged by the tool and provide insights into both poor programming practices and poor naming choices when using named casts. \item We demonstrate impact through two instances of named casts flagged by the tool that have been patched in a recent release of the software.
+In addition, we discover another two cases where the named casts were part of code with a high complexity that eventually led to bugs.
+After the bugs were fixed, the named casts were completely removed. \end{enumerate} We discuss an overview of casting in C++, along with an example of imprecise \emph{named cast} usage and the motivation for our research in \hyperref[subsec:Context]{Section 2}.
+We describe our methodology in \hyperref[subsec:Methodology]{Section 3} and the results of our evaluation in \hyperref[subsec:Evaluation]{Section 4}. \hyperref[subsec:Limitations]{Section 5} discusses some threats to validity. \hyperref[subsec:Related-Work]{Section 6} presents the related work and \hyperref[subsec:Conclusion]{Section 7} concludes this work.